missmultiverse/gpt-4-wp-plugin/README.md

 # GPT-4-WP-Plugin v2.0

 A clean, modern WordPress plugin providing a secure REST API for GPT-based agents and clients to interact with WordPress.
-All logic is contained in a single file for easy setup and deployment..
+All logic is contained in a single file for easy setup and deployment.

 ## Features
-- **Pre-configured GPTs:** WebMaster.GPT, Linda.GPT (Webmaster); AgentX.GPT, Automatron.GPT, SEO-Inspector.GPT (Publisher); CrownLeads.GPT, Leadsy.GPT, VIRALIA.GPT (Editor) — all auto-linked to all sites, no manual setup needed
+- **Pre-configured GPTs:** WebMaster.GPT, Linda.GPT, AgentX.GPT, Automatron.GPT, SEO-Inspector.GPT, CrownLeads.GPT, Leadsy.GPT, VIRALIA.GPT — all auto-linked to all sites, no manual setup needed
 - **Preconfigured Site Domains:** 15 supported domains are hardcoded and selectable in the admin UI.
 The plugin dynamically configures all endpoints and links based on the selected site.
 (See "How Preconfiguration Works" below.)
 - **API key management:** Create, assign roles, label, and revoke API keys via the admin UI
-- **Role-based access control:** Four roles (Administrator/gpt_admin, Webmaster, Publisher, Editor) with distinct capabilities
+- **Role-based access control:** Three roles (Webmaster, Publisher, Editor) with distinct capabilities (plus internal gpt_admin for file management)
 - **REST API endpoints:**
   - Create and edit posts
-  - Upload media
+  - Upload media (file or remote URL)
   - **Full plugin file management for gpt_admin (WebMaster.GPT):**
     - List, read, write, create, and delete files/directories within the plugin folder (for diagnostics, troubleshooting, and advanced support)
+  - **Dedicated /ping endpoint** for API connectivity and key validation
-- **Dynamic OpenAPI 3.0 schema:** `/wp-json/gpt/v1/openapi`
+- **Dynamic OpenAPI 3.1 schema:** `/wp-json/gpt/v1/openapi` (fully documents all advanced editorial and image fields, responses, and errors)
 - **Dynamic ai-plugin.json endpoint:** `/wp-json/gpt/v1/ai-plugin.json`
 - **Admin UI includes:**
   - Pre-configured GPTs table (read-only)